northeastern-rc/rc-public-documentation/docs/source/glossary.rst

    GPU Acceleration
       The use of GPUs to offload computation-intensive tasks from the CPU, leading to faster processing of tasks like simulations and data analysis.

+   GPU-Aware Software
+      Software designed or optimized to utilize GPU acceleration for specific tasks.

+   GPU Memory Management
+      Techniques for efficiently managing GPU memory to prevent over-utilization and memory leaks.

    Home Directory
       A user's directory in the cluster where personal files, application settings, and other user-specific data are stored.